vgmrips/vgmtools/README.md

 You will be asked for a file name and three sample positions.

-`Start Sample:	the 1st sample of the new VGM file (default: 0)`
+- Start Sample: the 1st sample of the new VGM file (default: 0)

-`Loop Sample:	sample to which the VGM loops back (default: 0)`
+- Loop Sample: sample to which the VGM loops back (default: 0)
-* Special Values:
+  - Special Values:
 	- `0` - Looping off
 	- `-1` - Loop from Start Sample (you must use this if Start Sample is 0)
 	- `-2` - Keep old Loop Point (if there was no loop there will be no loop)

-`End Sample:	sample, where the VGM ends or loops back (default: 0, data of this sample is killed if EndSample < TotalSamples)`
+- End Sample: sample, where the VGM ends or loops back (default: 0, data of this sample is deleted if EndSample < TotalSamples)`
-* Special Values:
+  - Special Values:
 	- `0` - actually not a special value, but can be used to cancel trimming
 	- `-1` - use Total Samples-Value